GabrielC67/JavaSmallGC/JavaSmall.md

 }
 ```

-see the `else` part? what if you remove it?
+see the `else` part? what if you remove it?pri
 (puzzle over it in your mind. c'mon experiment!)

 Now TYPE it into `jshell`.